 Many mobile phones also have a reminder function.
 With this you can write a message and set a date and a time for the phone to send the message to you or to set an alarm.
 This can be a useful way of remembering everyday tasks as well as something that is not part of your usual routine, for example a dentist’s appointment.

 Smartphones can access the internet to download software applications (apps) which add functions to your phone.
 There are many apps available, including memory aids.
-Our free smartphone app (for Android and iPhone) contains first aid information, a medication reminder function, a step-by-step photo guide to the recovery position, and seizure management tools, including a seizure diary to help you monitor your triggers.

 Other memory techniques